 The blogging world has changed so much over the years and it seems to be evolving on a daily basis.
 I started my first blog in 2010 as a form of self-expression.
 I would have never guessed that I would be working as a blogger and making a living after having gone from hobby to business.

 Some may think that getting into the business side of blogging or making money from your blog can be an overnight success.
 Others seem to think that it can be an impossible feat.
-Neither camp is completely right or wrong and there is a middle ground and a formula for taking your blog from hobby to business.
+Neither camp is completely right or wrong and there is a middle ground and a formula for taking your blog from hobby to business, including offering copywriting services.

 Becoming a professional blogger means you have created your own small business.
 And that’s something to be proud of!
 You’re still blogging because you love to, but it’s also important to learn to adopt a business mindset, for example when you’re negotiating your rates and ensuring that you are paid in a timely manner.